pvn/PKSecurePin/README.md

 **Feature:**
 * Ease to use
-* Dynamic digit pin input with confirm pin input
+* Dynamic pins with or without confirmation pin based on configuration
-* Accept only numeric digit as input
+* Accept only digit as input
-* 1 numeric digit length for each input
+* Restrict to enter 1 digit per input
 * Auto jump to immediate next input on every insertion
 * Auto jump to immediate previous input on every deletion
-* Disallow to chose any input manually
+* Restrict the input or to select other PIN without entering the digit for current PIN

 <img src="./demo.gif" width="200" alt="Screenshot" />
 <img src="./iphone_demo.gif" width="200" alt="Screenshot" />